lbilli/Jib.jl/README.md

   A separate `Task` is started in the background, which monitors the connection and processes the responses as they arrive.

-Tab is the sink format. that is used when applicable.
-The library supports an extension for DataFrames (just pass `DataFrame` as a last parameter to the above functions), otherwise you'll receive a Dict as a default format.

 To avoid undesired effects, the two approaches should not be mixed together on the same connection.

+### Sink Format
+`Tab` parameter of above examples is the sink format used when applicable.
+The library supports an extension for DataFrames (just pass `DataFrame` as a last parameter), otherwise `Dict` is the default format.

 ### Implementation Details
 The package does not export any name, therefore any functions